Ruja159/FullTaskDemo/README.md

 ## Development server and express server

-In the project directory, you can run:
+In the project directory, navigate to frontend and run:

 ### `npm start`